Go on the fishing trip of your lifetime.

 MAKING THE CATCH

-Approaching milkfish is very different from most of the flat s fish species found due to the fact that they are not predatory.
-Therefore the fly is not imitating anything trying to escape but rather a stationary particle.
+Approaching milkfish is very different from most of the flats fish species due to the fact that they are not predatory.
+The fly is therefore, not imitating anything trying to escape but rather a stationary particle.
 Thus, the fly choice is not dictated by the area that one fishes but rather by the behaviour of the fish whilst they feed.
-Upon finding a school for feeding milkfish, the positioning of the boat is very important.
+Upon finding a school of feeding milkfish, the positioning of the boat is key.
 The ideal drift is to have the fish 90 degrees off the bow to cover as many fish in a single cast as possible.
-The fly placement is also crucial to ensure getting the fly to the correct depth.
+The fly placement is also crucial to ensure getting the fly to the correct zone.
 The key is to move the fly as little as possible; long, slow strips should only occur when slack is removed from the fly-line.
 If the line begins to move in the direction that the fish are moving, maintain a low rod angle and make several long strips until the line becomes tight.

 Want to know some more interesting facts about milkfish?
 Find out